smartdevicelink/sdl_evolution/proposals/NNNN-add-generic-hmi-plugin-support.md

 #### General Settings Plugin

-Connects to the `BasicCommunication` and `UI` components of SDL Core, also communicates with the main HMI to control settings via custom messages.
+Connects to the `BasicCommunication` and `UI` components of SDL Core, also communicates with the main HMI to control settings via custom messages.

 *Features:*